 A claim is a demand for something due which results from an action.
 Claim is different than change order.
-A change order is an agreement between the parties however, claim is a request by one party.
+A change order is an agreement between the parties however, the claim is a request by one party.
 The claim becomes a change order if the parties agree.
 If the claim does not come to an agreement, it may proceed to negotiation, mediation, arbitration, and litigation phases until it is resolved.

 Importance of Construction Claims Management

 Construction claims management is an indispensable process in today’s projects that involve many resources and parties.
 One of the most effective claims management technique is to avoid claims in the early phases of a project by eliminating the root causes of problems.
-For example a well defined technical specification for a material prevents issues during the execution phase.
+For example, a well defined technical specification for a material prevents issues during the execution phase.

-It is always easier and cheaper to resolve the issues between the parties at early stages.
+It is always easier and cheaper to resolve the issues between the parties at the early stages.
 As the construction project progressed, changes may become costly and difficult.
 Claim management needs effective practices during the entire project life cycle .

 Phases of a Construction Project